lenaso99/NNProject/README.md

 In `classifiers.py`, the class `LSTM` is responsible for the LSTM classifying algorithm.

 ## Executing the algorithms
-As of now, the each part of the code needs to be executed seperately, as `task2.py` is still unfinished.
+As of now, each part of the code needs to be executed seperately, as `task2.py` is still unfinished.
 Read previous sections on how to execute each part. <br>
 The goal is for `task2.py` to combine all parts of the code, such that only one command needs to be executed from the command line.